stencillogic/Start-with-Rust-fast/README.md

 }
 ```

-Similary to `Deref` the `DerefMut` trait can be used to override the `*` operator on mutable references.
+Similarly to `Deref` the `DerefMut` trait can be used to override the `*` operator on mutable references.
 Rust does deref coercion when it finds types and trait implementations in three cases:

  - From `&T` to `&U` when `T: Deref<Target=U>`
  - From `&mut T` to `&mut U` when `T: DerefMut<Target=U>`
  - From `&mut T` to `&U` when `T: Deref<Target=U>`

 In the third case Rust will coerce a mutable reference to an immutable one.
-But the reverse is not possible becuase there can be several users of immutable reference and just one user of mutable.
+But the reverse is not possible because there can be several users of immutable reference and just one user of mutable.

 ### Drop trait